cuelang/cuelang.org/content/en/docs/integrations/go.md

 A field in a CUE instance can be set to a Go value that conforms to the constraints of this instance using the `Fill` method.
-Building on the example of the "Load CUE into GO" section, we can write
+Building on the example of the "Load CUE into Go" section, we can write

 ```go
 inst, _ := instance.Fill("you", "place")